MelomanCool/purely-functional-gui-kotlin/README.md

 }
 ```

 Model is immutable.
+This is the state of the application.

-View and update are pure functions.
+View and Update are pure functions.

-View returns the view represented as a data structure.
+View returns a data structure which represents the GUI.

-Update updates the state when something happens (for example, a button was pressed).
+Update replaces the state when something happens (for example, a button was pressed).